johnstarr-ling/music-league-statistics/README.md

 - `data` holds the raw exported files from Music League.
 See [here](https://www.reddit.com/r/musicleague/comments/1e2idmt/now_available_to_music_league_subscribers_league/) for a brief summary of how to get these files.

 ## USE
-After installing the package requirements and exporting your league's data into the `data` directory, you run the following to build the three output files:
+After installing the package requirements and exporting your league's data into the `data` directory, run the following to build the three output files:

 ```
 python organize.py